urbit/docs/docs/using/admin.md

     ctrl-u    kill to beginning of line
     ctrl-y    yank from kill buffer

-Full coverage of the Urbit shell, the `:dojo` is covered in the [Shell walkthrough](/docs/using/shell).
+Full coverage of the Urbit shell, the Dojo is covered in the [Shell walkthrough](/docs/using/shell).

 ## Web